Mylittleswift/mylittleswift.github.io/README.md

 # Welcome to My Pages!

 Hi, I'm Joey.
-I'm a mobile app developer working on iOS/WatchOS platforms.
+I'm a mobile app developer focusing on iOS/WatchOS platforms.

 # Specialties
 * iOS App and SDK development, specially in Health and Fitness, Medical applications, Internet of Things, Augmented Reality